affinda/self-hosted/README.md

     2. If you are not using AWS, then launch an instance with NVIDIA GPU drivers and docker engine/compose installed.
     3. Install `docker` and `docker compose` manually or by running the `./install_os_dependencies.sh` script in this repo
+    4. If installing `docker` for the first time, you'll need to restart your instance before continuing
 2. Authenticate docker with AWS.
 Note that the affinda repositories are private.
 Contact sales@affinda.com for access.
    Additionally, the IAM role for this instance will need to have ECR permissions assigned.